retry51776/notes/psychology/psychology.md

 >
 > Brain function is localized, that is reason when we doing same thing we get tried & bored` feedback system avoid over use`.
 Also the same reason we need diversify desires.

-> Maybe we should split brain by application: long term memory, short term memory, emotion, through, action controller, movement, pattern seperation, pattern completion
+> Maybe we should split brain by application: long term memory, short term memory, emotion, through, action controller, movement, pattern separation, pattern completion